 An explicit conversation with the parent will need to take place about FGM, highlighting that the practise is illegal in this country and is classified as child abuse.
-This includes that the law in this country protects British nationals abroad so that it is also illegal to take the girl abroad to perform FGM.
+It should be made clear that the law in this country protects British Nationals abroad so that it is also illegal to take the girl overseas to perform FGM.
 Please record the parent's response and reactions to this.
 Parents should also be notified that First Response will also be contacted.
-It is good practise to seek consent to share this information.
+It is good practice to seek consent to share this information.
 However, if a parent refuses, then you need to notify the parent that this is your professional duty to inform First Response.

-What happens next?
+• What happens next?